Všeruby (Domažlice District): Administrative division

+Etymology

+The name Všeruby is probably derived from the Czech words vše ('all') and rubati ('to chop').
+That would mean it was a settlement of lumberjacks.
+The initial German name of Všeruby was Neumarkt ('new market'), but due to simplified pronunciation in Czech, the name was distorted to Neumark.

 Geography

 Všeruby is located about 12 km south of Domažlice and 52 km southwest of Plzeň, on the border with Germany.
 It lies in the Cham-Furth Depression.
 The highest point is at 574 m above sea level.
-The Chamb River flows through the eastern part of the municipal territory and then forms a part of the Czech-German border.
-The brook Hájecký potok (a tributary of the Chamb) originates here and supplies the fishpond Všerubský rybník, which is a large pond in the centre of Všeruby.
+The Chamb River flows through the eastern part of the municipal territory and then forms a part of the Czech–German border.
+The stream Hájecký potok, a tributary of the Chamb, originates here and supplies the fishpond Všerubský rybník, a large fishpond in the centre of Všeruby.

 History

 The first written mention of Všeruby is from 1570, when it was promoted to a market town.
-It was then a part of the Rýzmberk estate, owned by Lords of Gutštejn.
+It was then a part of the Rýzmberk estate, owned by the Lords of Gutštejn.
 The owners of Všeruby often changed and included various less prominent noble families.
-From 1697 until the establishment of a sovereign municipality in 1848, Všeruby was property of the Stadion family.
+From 1697 until the establishment of an independent municipality in 1848, Všeruby was a property of the Stadion family.

 At the end of World War II, on 4 May 1945, the German 11th Panzer Division under command of General Wend von Wietersheim surrendered to the US 90th Infantry Division at Všeruby.

 Transport

 There are no railways or major roads passing through the municipality.
-On the Czech-German border is the road border crossing Všeruby / Eschlkam.
+On the Czech–German border is the road border crossing Všeruby / Eschlkam.